Patient education: Implantable cardioverter-defibrillators (Beyond the Basics)

-Patients will usually need to stay in the hospital overnight.
+Patients usually stay in the hospital overnight.
 The first follow-up appointment to check the incision is usually one to two weeks after the surgery.

 Cardiac resynchronization — An increasingly common therapy that is being used in conjunction with ICD implantation is cardiac resynchronization therapy (CRT).
 This treatment may be recommended for certain people with advanced heart failure and a widened QRS interval on electrocardiogram (ECG).
 CRT can relieve heart failure symptoms by synchronizing the contraction of the left ventricle so that the heart functions more efficiently.
 To deliver CRT, a third lead is placed into a vein behind the heart and positioned to pace the left ventricle.

 The subcutaneous ICD — A newer type of ICD that is placed entirely under the skin is also available.
 The subcutaneous ICD (S-ICD) is placed with no leads inside the heart.
 The device itself is placed under the skin along the rib cage below the left axilla, or armpit, rather than in the standard location near the collarbone.
 The lead that is connected to the device is tunneled under the skin along the left side of the sternum rather than inside the heart.
 The advantages of the S-ICD are that it is not associated with any of the immediate or long-term complications related to placing a lead into the heart through a blood vessel, such as perforation of the heart and collapse of the lung (immediate) or blood vessel narrowing (long-term).
-Additionally, the risk of infection is lower since the infection will not directly into the bloodstream or the heart itself.
+Additionally, if an infection occurs, the risk of an infection is lower since the infection will not directly into the bloodstream or the heart itself.
 The disadvantages of the S-ICD include its large size and its inability to provide pacing for slow heart rates, cardiac resynchronization therapy, or anti-tachycardia pacing.
 The device appears safe and effective in all types of patients who need an ICD.